Key takeaways

 Poor fit:

-- Those requiring Apple Music or Spotify (not yet supported)
+- Those requiring Spotify or Apple Music

 - Anyone needing guaranteed uptime and enterprise support